Net present value

-The net present value (NPV) or net present worth (NPW) applies to a series of cash flows occurring at different times.
-The present value of a cash flow depends on the interval of time between now and the cash flow.
-It also depends on the discount rate.
-NPV accounts for the time value of money.
+The net present value (NPV) or net present worth (NPW) is a way of measuring the value of an asset that has cashflow by adding up the present value of all the future cash flows that asset will generate.
+The present value of a cash flow depends on the interval of time between now and the cash flow because of the time value of money (which includes the annual effective discount rate).
 It provides a method for evaluating and comparing capital projects or financial products with cash flows spread over time, as in loans, investments, payouts from insurance contracts plus many other applications.

 Time value of money dictates that time affects the value of cash flows.
 For example, a lender may offer 99 cents for the promise of receiving $1.00 a month from now, but the promise to receive that same dollar 20 years in the future would be worth much less today to that same person (lender), even if the payback in both cases was equally certain.
 This decrease in the current value of future cash flows is based on a chosen rate of return (or discount rate).
 If for example there exists a time series of identical cash flows, the cash flow in the present is the most valuable, with each future cash flow becoming less valuable than the previous cash flow.
 A cash flow today is more valuable than an identical cash flow in the future because a present flow can be invested immediately and begin earning returns, while a future flow cannot.

 NPV is determined by calculating the costs (negative cash flows) and benefits (positive cash flows) for each period of an investment.
 After the cash flow for each period is calculated, the present value (PV) of each one is achieved by discounting its future value (see Formula) at a periodic rate of return (the rate of return dictated by the market).
 NPV is the sum of all the discounted future cash flows.